Tech Talk

 • Ongoing security support

-• Full compatibility with all modern apps
+• Full compatibility with modern apps

-• Excellent battery life and long-term usability
+• Excellent battery life and long-term reliability

 What to Avoid